 The Link between High Blood Pressure and Hair Loss

 Your hair follicles aren’t just sitting there growing out of sheer willpower—they need a steady, nutrient-rich blood supply to survive.
 When high blood pressure narrows blood vessels, including those that feed your scalp, hair follicles can struggle to get enough oxygen and nutrients.

 Over time, this can weaken the hair, slow growth, and even contribute to shedding.

-While hypertension alone won’t cause sudden bald spots, its impact on circulation might just be enough to tip the scales if you’re already prone to hair loss.
+Essentially, hypertension alone won’t cause sudden hair loss, but its impact on circulation might just be enough to tip the scales if you have a predisposition.

 Hypertension doesn’t attack your hair directly—but it sets off a chain reaction that can eventually lead to increased shedding.
 Here’s how.